tbi2478/SourceEngineAndroidGuide/README.md

 </table>

-3. In your storage directory make a folder titled, ?ScrEng?
+3. In your storage directory make a folder titled, "ScrEng"

 ![](/Images/lG7_Image_3.png)